 The Company has identified various embedded derivatives resulting from certain features in the Company's debt instruments, including the conversion option and the contingent put feature within both the 2013 8.00% Notes and the Loan Agreement with Thermo.
 These embedded derivatives required bifurcation from the debt host agreement and are recorded as a derivative liability on the Company's condensed consolidated balance sheets with a corresponding debt discount netted against the principal amount of the related debt instrument.
 The Company accretes the debt discount associated with each derivative liability to interest expense over the term of the related debt instrument using an effective interest rate method.
 The fair value of each embedded derivative liability is marked-to-market at the end of each reporting period, or more frequently as deemed necessary, with any changes in value reported in its condensed consolidated statements of operations.
 The Company determined the fair value of its compound embedded derivative liabilities using a Monte Carlo simulation model.
 See Note 6: Fair Value Measurements for further discussion.
-As the first put date for the 2013 8.00% Notes is on April 1, 2018, the Company has classified this derivative liability as current on its condensed consolidated balance sheet at March 31, 2018.
+Consistent with the classification of the 2013 8.00% Notes as current debt on the Company's condensed consolidated balance sheet, the Company has classified this derivative liability as current on its condensed consolidated balance sheet at June 30, 2018.